How Dental Implants Work: A Comprehensive Guide to Tooth Replacement

 • Implant failure or rejection

-Your dentist will discuss these risks and how to minimize them during your consultation.
+Your dentist will discuss these risks during your consultation and outline strategies to minimize them.

 Innovations in Implant Technology